malashonock/interview-prep-notes/NG꞉ Signals꞉ Overview.md

 [angular.dev](https://angular.dev/guide/signals)

-**Signal** - a (reactive) wrapper around a value that notifies interested consumers whenever that value changes.
+**Signal** &mdash; a (reactive) wrapper around a value that notifies interested consumers whenever that value changes.

 **NB!** Whenever a signal within an `OnPush` component changes its value, NG marks the component for change.